harrietrs/cross-gov-ai-testing-framework/index.md

 Focus:

-In this phase, the AI model or ruleset, in a rules-based system is developed.
-For machine learning, this involves selecting an appropriate model architecture or algorithm, training the model on the prepared dataset, and tuning hyperparameters to meet the performance goals.
-Assurance during model development is about validating that the model is learning correctly and is on track to meet requirements .
-Key tasks include holding out a validation dataset to check performance on unseen data (to detect overfitting), performing cross-validation, and monitoring training metrics (e.g. loss curves).
-It’s also the stage to infuse fairness and explainability proactively.
-For example, the team might choose a more interpretable model if transparency is paramount, or apply techniques (like reweighting data) during training to reduce bias if the initial evaluation shows skew.
-By the end of this phase, there should be a trained model candidate that meets the initial performance criteria on validation data and has evidence of being free from major flaws.
+The focus is to ensure the model is learning correctly, generalising beyond training data, and embedding fairness, explainability, and robustness from the start.
+For example, teams may use validation datasets, cross-validation, or interpretable models to monitor for overfitting and bias.
+By the end of this phase, there should be a trained candidate model that meets initial performance criteria and shows no major flaws.

+- *Testing*: Check training pipelines, hyperparameter tuning processes, and system-level integration (e.g. ensuring training outputs are logged and reproducible).
+- *Evaluation*: Measure model performance on validation datasets (accuracy, precision/recall, RMSE, F1-score), assess fairness metrics, check for overfitting, and ensure interpretability.
+- *Assurance*: Provide confidence that the trained model meets agreed benchmarks, is free from major flaws, and is documented clearly for transparency and accountability.

 Example Outputs/Metrics:

 - Model Performance on Validation Data: - Typical metrics like accuracy, F1-score, precision/recall, RMSE (for regression), etc., evaluated on a hold-out validation set .
 For instance, ‘Validation accuracy = 92%, exceeding the 90% target, F1 = 0.88 for class A vs 0.85 for class B’.
 These results indicate how well the model generalises.
-Also track metrics across multiple validation splits (k-fold cross-validation), e.g. ‘Std. deviation of accuracy across 5 folds = 1.2%’ to gauge stability .
+Also track metrics across multiple validation splits (k-fold cross-validation), e.g. ‘Standard deviation of accuracy across 5 folds = 1.2%’ to gauge stability .

 - Fairness Metrics (on Validation): - Calculate any relevant fairness statistics on the model’s validation predictions .
 For example: ‘False negative rate for group X = 5%, for group Y = 9% (disparity of 4%)’ or ‘Calibration between demographics is within 2%’.
 If these are out of acceptable range, note any mitigation integrated (e.g. adjusted threshold or retrained with balanced data).